WeR-stats/workshops/setup_cloud_machine_data_science/README.md

     - [Bitbucket](https://bitbucket.org/): on the BB website, go to the main source of the repository, click `Clone` on the upper right, then copy the address in the textbox (drop the initial `git clone` text)
   - in *Rstudio Server*, click the Project dropdown list in the upper right (if this is the first time that RSudio runs, it probably reads as `Project: (None)`), then `New Project`, `Version Control`, and finally `Git`  (this is going to work for both GitHub and BitBucket)
   - copy the address in the textbox called  *Repository URL*, and fill as desired the other two text boxes
   - click `Create Project`.
 Notice that if the repository is private, you have to insert your username and  password to start cloning the repo.
-If you're using *GitHub*, it's a smart choice not to use the access password when dealing with RStudio projects, but create a [GitHub token](https://github.com/settings/tokens) to use instead of the password.
+If you're using *GitHub*, it's a smart choice not to use the access password when dealing with RStudio projects, but create instead a [GitHub token](https://github.com/settings/tokens) to replaceuse instead of the password.
 You should limit the token scope only to *Access public repositories* or *Full control of private repositories*, depending on your needs.
 You could also generate a specific *RSA key* from the `Git/SVN` section of the `Tools` > `Global Options` menu, and add it to your GitHub account using the `New SSH key` button under the `SSH and GPG keys` section of the `Settings` menu.

   <a name="install-shiny-server"/>

 ### Install Shiny Server
-  - install first the *shiny* package from inside *R*, using admin privileges.
-While we are at it, let's also install the *rmarkdown* package just to ensure that the *Shiny Server* landing page loads completely correct:
+  - install first the `shiny` and `rmarkdown` packages.
+This is actually not necessary for the correct functioning of the *Shiny Server*, but it's just to ensure that its landing page loads completely correct, showing the *shiny* app and the *rmarkdown* document on the right of the screen.
-    - *Linux* terminal:
+    - enter the *R* software from the *Linux* terminal:
-      `sudo su`
-      `R`
+    ~~~
+      R
+    ~~~
-    - *R* console:
+    - install the packages from the *R* console:
-      `install.packages(c('rmarkdown', 'shiny'))`
-      `q()`
-    - *Linux* terminal:
-      `exit`

-    Please, don't run *R* as `sudo R`, because in that case packages would be installed in the user local directory, and couldn't be loaded by the `shiny` user.
-    If you decided to use instead a subfolder into the *public* repository, remember to specify the optional argument as  in:
-    `install.packages(c('rmarkdown', 'shiny'), lib.loc = file.path(Sys.getenv('PUB_PATH'), 'R-library'))`
-    Hereafter, I'll drop the reference to the initial `sudo su / R` and final `q() / exit` commands, and will only warn to *enter $R$ as sudo*
+    ~~~
+      install.packages(c('rmarkdown', 'shiny'))
+    ~~~
+    - quit the *R* software:
+    ~~~
+      q()
+    ~~~
+    You can hit `n` when prompted to avoid saving this session.
   - move into the software repository we created in the previous RStudio installation step:
     `cd ~/software`
   - download the package (check [here](https://www.rstudio.com/products/shiny/download-server/) for latest version):